tinuwalther/PSXiDiag/README.md

 Import the data from a CSV-file and create a Mermaid-Class-Diagram with the content of the object save it as Html.

 CSS and Html is inside the Html-Page and the Computer must have access to the Internet to mermaid.min.js to format the Diagrams.
+This file can be used to send as email.

 ````PowerShell
 Set-Location .\PSXiDiag\bin